-FIVE-STEP PROCESS - KNOWLEDGE PRODUCT
+FIVE STEP PROCESS -KNOWLEDGE PRODUCT

-The following TOD knowledge resources were developed to supplement existing resources in the 5-step TOD Framework.
+The following TOD Knowledge Resources were developed to supplement existing resources in the 5 step TOD Framework.
 For each step, the types of learning resources that were identified to be most useful are identified as per the Framework Step and Knowledge Topic.

 STEP KNOWLEDGE PRODUCT TOPIC TYPE OF RESOURCES NEEDED 01 ASSESS A1 Economic Baseline, Real Estate Assessment & Revitalization.
 Intended to inform planners about the underlying demand for new real estate space for different types of development projects.
-How-To Guidance, Analytical tool to evaluate Real Estate Demand Best Practices A2 Road Safety Assessment, Travel Demand Projections, Alternatives Analysis & Infrastructure Design.
-The other essential prerequisite to developing TOD projects is ensuring that the transport investment ensures road safety, makes economic sense on its own and is the best alternative, given projected levels of travel flows along the new corridor.
-Analytical tool for mode selection How-To Guidance 02 enable B3 Regional / Strategic Planning &amp; Intergovernmental Coordination.
+How-To Guidance, Analytical tool to evaluate Real Estate Demand Best Practices A2 Travel Demand Projections, Alternatives Analysis & Infrastructure Design.
+The other essential prerequisite to developing TOD projects is ensuring that the transport investment makes economic sense on its own and is the best alternative, given projected levels of travel flows along the new corridor.
+Analytical tool for mode selection How-To Guidance 02 ENABLE B3 Regional / Strategic Planning & Intergovernmental Coordination.
 Because development on a regional/metropolitan scale often operates under many jurisdictions, it is essential that practitioners understand the motives of each stakeholder, and possible trade-offs.
 How to Guidance on enabling inter-departmental collaboration Roles & Responsibilities Of Stakeholders C7 Making the Case for TOD to the Public.
-Addressing misconceptions and legitimate concerns like road safety, safe access to stations, potential displacement must be corrected before successful implementation.
-Communication strategy Stakeholder Game template 03 PLAN + B4 Urban Design, Parking Standards &amp; Land Use Zoning Regulations.
+Addressing misconceptions and legitimate concerns like potential displacement must be corrected before successful implementation.
+Communication strategy Stakeholder Game template 03 PLAN + DESIGN B4 Urban Design, Parking Standards & Land Use Zoning Regulations.
 Most planning efforts happen at interrelated scales.
-TOD principles, road safety measures and best practices that need to be considered throughout this multi- Commonly held TOD Planning Principles & Design Guidelines DESIGN scalar planning approach are important to be known and explained.
-TOD Zoning Code Template How-to Guidance for Planning at difference Scales and for different outcomes Best Practices
+TOD principles and best practices that need to be considered throughout this multi-scalar planning approach are important to be known and explained.
+Commonly held TOD Planning Principles & Design Guidelines TOD Zoning Code Template How-to Guidance for Planning at difference Scales and for different outcomes Best Practices

 STEP KNOWLEDGE PRODUCT TOPIC TYPE OF RESOURCES NEEDED 04 finance C5 Land Value Capture & Other Financing Mechanisms.
-Suggest the value uplift in the concentrated TOD districts can be partly captured by public agencies through special taxes or other mechanisms to fund the transit infrastructure investment, NMT infrastructure, road safety or other social services.
+Suggest the value uplift in the concentrated TOD districts can be partly captured by public agencies through special taxes or other mechanisms to fund the transit infrastructure investment or other social services.
 C6 Supporting Infrastructure, Physical Implications & Cost Estimates.
 Help TOD practitioners know the full suite of infrastructure requirements that may be required when developing/densifying an urban district.
 How to Guidance on structuring different financing arrangements Compendium of Tools and Incentives Best Practices Cost Analytical Tool 05 Implement B3 Regional / Strategic Planning & Intergovernmental Coordination.
 Because development on a regional/metropolitan scale often operates under many jurisdictions, it is essential that practitioners understand how interests can be better aligned for successful implementation.
 Key Performance Indicators How to Guidance on phasing and capacity building